Action to improve your trains

 Frequent delays and cancellations at all times of the day are making commuting increasingly unreliable.

-Luke Taylor MP has submitted numerous written questions to the Department for Transport about the situation at Worcester Park station, trying to understand the best course of action.
+For context - I have previously submitted numerous written questions to the Department for Transport about the situation at Worcester Park station, trying to understand the best course of action.
 After pressing the Minister for Local Transport, Simon Lightwood, he was shocked by his response.
 It revealed a complete lack of understanding of the issues surrounding Worcester Park station and the concerns of constituents.

 In November 2024, Luke submitted a written question to the Minister on whether the Department planned to reinstate a full pre-pandemic service for late-night trains.
 You can find that here.
 Mr. Lightwood responded by stating that there were no current plans to restore services at Worcester Park.
 Luke then followed up in January 2025 to inquire why this was the case.
 You can find that question here.
 The Minister’s response was deeply concerning again, stating that his Department had determined there was insufficient demand to reinstate services to their full capacity.
 As we all know, this simply isn't true.